Zasgard/TicTacToe-Basic/README.md

 # TicTacToe-Basic
-Basic TicTacToe Program done through the command prompt
+Basic TicTacToe Program done through the command prompt.
+A basic game for two players utilizing a double array.